AntMan-opensource/AntMan-opensource.github.io/README.md

   The installation process for Joern can be found at https://docs.joern.io/installation.

-  To install and run Joern, JDK 11 environment is required.

 - **tree-sitter**: 0.22.6

   The installation process for tree-sitter can be found at https://tree-sitter.github.io/tree-sitter/